UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 | A3 | 297 x 420 mm | 300 x 400mm |
 | A4 | 210 x 297 mm | 200 x 300mm |

 Machines are sometimes referred to by their rough ISO A series paper size and sometimes as a "6040" or "4060" meaning 600 x 400mm.
 Be sure you understand the size of the work you expect to cut vs the stated bed size.
 Beds are normally wider than they are deep.
-If you're going down the route of building your own machine, you can of course make this any size you want.
+If you are going down the route of building your own machine, you can of course make this any size you want though structural stability of the machine is paramount to ensuring even alignment and power distribution for the cuts and engraving.

 When engraving material, the physical bed of our machine does not impact the quality of your results other than potentially depositing resin onto the rear of your piece from previous work.
-Cutting on the other hand is greatl;y affected by the underlying bed.
-Each contact with the bed below the work results in reflections that can mark the rear of your work, so it's best to try and minimise these as much as possible.
+Cutting on the other hand is greatly affected by the underlying bed.
+Each contact with the bed below the work results in reflections that can mark the rear of your work, so it is best to try and minimise these as much as possible.

 ## Knife or Blade